mooffie/mc/src/lua/doc/SCREENSHOTS.md

 <!-- --------------------------------------------------------------------- -->

-## Find-as-you-type; clock
+## Find-as-you-type; hotkeys; clock

 [figure]

-[ss:screenshots/find-as-you-type.png]
+[ss:screenshots/find-as-you-type-and-hotkeys.png]

 [split]

-This image shows two accessories:
+This image shows three accessories:

+- As the purple arrows shows, you can
-- You can @{git:find-as-you-type.lua|search in any listbox} widget.
+@{git:find-as-you-type.lua|search in any listbox}.
 Here we demonstrate this with the Directory Hotlist dialog, but it works anywhere.

 Indent: ("broo" matches "Brooks" because the search is case insensitive unless you type an uppercase letter.
 If the search string isn't found, the "Search" box is painted in alert colors (typically red).)

+- The yellow arrows demonstrate the @{git:hotlist-keys.lua|hotlist-keys}
+module, which lets you associate keys with directories (or groups).
+You embed key names in square brackets and then you can activate items by pressing these keys.
+(The "Raw" button is a convenience button that opens ~/.config/mc/hotlist in the editor.)

 - You also see a @{git:clock.lua|clock} at the top-right corner.